jerryola1/PlotSenseAI/README.md

 - release branching:
 -
 # Contributing
 We welcome contributions from the community!
-If you're interested in contributing to AutoViz, please follow these steps:
+If you're interested in contributing to PlotSense, please follow these steps:

 Fork the repository on GitHub.
 - Clone your fork and create a new branch (eg. feature/bug) for your feature or bugfix.